 You need enough to wrap around your fingers to complete the braiding process.
 This is at least 5 or 6 inches of hair.
 Once your hair reaches this length, you should be able to do at least a French braid.
 Other braids may require long hair.

-So far, there is no evidence that states hair grows longer and faster with braids.
-The hair growth speed is dependent on genetics.
+So far, there is no evidence stating that hair grows longer and faster with braids.
+The rate of hair growth is genetically determined.

 Taking care of your hair with shampoos, conditioners, hair treatments, and oils is the way to improve hair health.
-Styling your hair in a certain way will not make your hair grow longer and faster.
+Styling your hair in a certain way will not make it grow longer and faster.

-Wet hair makes it harder to braid and difficult to maneuver the hair because it is heavier.
+Wet hair makes it harder to braid and difficult to maneuver because it is heavier.
 When you have damp hair, it extends 15 times more than when it is dry.
-Braiding while your hair is wet can cause breakage to the hair.
+Braiding your hair while it is wet can cause breakage.

 If you want to braid your hair while it is damp to make a crimping effect, let it air dry until it is almost dry to the touch, then braid.